LLNL/quandary/docs/mkdocs/user-guide.md

       np_{init} * np_{petsc} = np_{total}.
     \end{align*}

-    Since parallelization over different initial conditions is perfect, Quandary automatically sets $np_{init} = n_{init}$, i.e. the total number of cores for distributing initial conditions is the total number of initial conditions that are considered in this run, as specified by the configuration option \texttt{intialcondition}.
+    Since parallelization over different initial conditions is perfect, Quandary automatically sets $np_{init} = n_{init}$, i.e. the total number of cores for distributing initial conditions is the total number of initial conditions that are considered in this run, as specified by the configuration option `intialcondition`.
 The number of cores for distributed linear algebra with Petsc is then computed from the above equation.

     It is currently required that the number of total cores for executing quandary is an integer divisor of multiplier of the number of initial conditions, such that each processor group owns the same number of initial conditions.